phue/rna_seq_kallisto1/readme.md

 If you don't have access to the GMI github and have no interest in getting this set up for you, there is an alternative way.
 A copy of the repository is located at /lustre/scratch/projects/berger_common/pipelines/.
 You can copy this folder to your current folder by typing (**NB the dot at the end of the line**):

 cp -r /lustre/scratch/projects/berger_common/pipelines/rna_seq_kallisto1 .

+**NOTE: This is a VERY inferier way compared to git, please try to avoid it!**

 ## Recommended project setup
 In the work directory on mendel ($WORK), create a folder called something that fits your project.
 Inside this folder create a subfolder called bams.
 Copy (using the data moving node) your bam files (see [Data requirements](#data-requirements)) into this folder. **NB the bams folder should only contain the bam files you want to include in the analysis!!**.
 Next get the pipeline code (see section [Get pipeline](#get-pipeline)).
 Now you will have two subfolders, the bams folder that you created and a new folder called rna_seq_kallisto1.